 It was created to help organisations develop creative, bonded, high-performing teams by facilitating high-quality workshops and meetings for them.

-It was developed by Daresay, a Swedish digital agency.THE TEAMWORK KIT
+It was developed by Daresay, a Swedish digital agency.VISIT TOOLBOX

 This toolbox is split into 5 phases, each with multiple areas of focus and multiple step-by-step methods.
 It is collected in one downloadable PDF.

 It communicates Deutsche Telekom's design thinking process.
 The methods have been selected to encourage designers to take the customers' perspective, come up with great solutions, and learn how to get customer feedback.

 It was developed by Dr Christian von Reventlow and Philipp Thesen from the Telekom Design team.VISIT TOOLBOX